 AEP filed briefs jointly with other affected companies asking the FERC to reverse the decision.
-In May 2010, the FERC issued an order that generally supports AEP's position and requires a compliance filing to be filed with the FERC by August 2010.
+In May 2010, the FERC issued an order that generally supports AEP's position and required a compliance filing to be filed with the FERC by August 2010.
 In June 2010, AEP and other affected companies filed a joint request for rehearing with the FERC.
+In September 2011, the FERC issued orders that denied all parties' request for rehearing of the initial decision.